Say the word McCart to any Fort Worth resident today, and odds are that person immediately will think of the thoroughfare on the South Side.

 The year 1889 brought even more promise.
 In addition to promoting Fort Worth with The Texas Mikado, Fort Worth leaders were planning the biggest wingding in the town’s history: the Texas Spring Palace exhibition, which would open in May.
 On January 31 Robert McCart was appointed to the Spring Palace soliciting committee.

-Tomorrow had come for Robert McCart.
+With the arrival of Humphrey Chamberlin, tomorrow had come for Robert McCart.

 And the future had come for Fort Worth’s West Side.

 In early July McCart went to Chamberlin’s hometown of Denver for a week.
 Surely the Gazette asked McCart the purpose of his trip.
 Either McCart would not answer or answered off the record.

 But three weeks later the Gazette breathlessly disclosed what it had known about “for some time”: “great plans maturing for the good of Fort Worth.”

 “The Largest Transaction in Real Estate Ever Recorded in Texas,” shouted the headline.

 Humphrey Barker Chamberlin, who had developed an upscale suburb in Denver, now hoped to replicate his success here on land west of Fort Worth.
 Just how much land he eventually bought is still debated—2,000 to 5,000 acres.